AbhishekSingh1909/FStore-Full-Stack-Project/README.md

 ### User

-1. User Management: a user is able to...
+1. User Management: A user is able to...
-   - register for a user account (not admin account)
+   - register an account (not admin account)
    - log in and log out
    - edit their name, email and avatar
    - change their password
-   - unregister
+   - unregister themself
 2. Products: a user is able to...
    - view all available products
    - view a single product
    - search and sort products
+   - filter products by category
 3. Cart: a user is able to...
-   - add products to a shopping cart
+   - add products into shopping cart
-   - manage their shopping cart
+   - manage their shopping cart increase and decrease items  qauntities
    - checkout the shopping cart / place an order
-4. Admin can see all order list user can create an order
+4. Admin can see all order list

 ### Admin